 Site access and safety

 As a wetland, there is only limited access.
 Even in summer, the reserve is very wet and has hidden ditches, vegetation ‘hovering’ over water holes and soft sides to banks and dykes.
 This, unfortunately, makes it too unsafe to allow open public access.
-There is an open day once a year when reed and sedge cutting is usually demonstrated.

 The footpath along the Rond - the raised bank around the boundary dyke enclosing the western and southern sides of the reserve - does, however, provide safe access right into the fenland.
 From its vantage, the reserve and surrounding habitat are more easily viewed, as are the Swallowtails; they visit the Rond for nectar and to lay eggs on the Milk Parsley growing there.